Is Voting for Young People?

-Is Voting for Young People? explores the reasons why young people are less likely to follow politics and vote in the United States (as well as in many other established democracies) no matter who the candidates are, or what the issues may be.
+Is Voting for Young People? explores the reasons why young people are less likely to follow politics and vote in the United States (as well as in many other established democracies), no matter who the candidates are, or what the issues may be.
 This brief, accessible, and provocative book suggests ways of changing that.
-For the first time since its original publication in 2006, each chapter has been thoroughly updated to reflect the most recent available data.

 New to the Fifth Edition